A $11.6 billion problem: As COVID-19 drains budgets, U.S. cities could face bankruptcy

 Somebody doesn’t get paid

-Westfall Township, Pennsylvania, home to about 2,000 people, declared bankruptcy in 2009 after losing a lawsuit to New Jersey real estate developers David and Barbara Katz.
+Westfall Township, PA, home to about 2,000 people, declared bankruptcy in 2009 after losing a lawsuit to New Jersey real estate developers David and Barbara Katz.
 Courts ruled that the city owed the Katzes $20.8 million after improperly denying them permission to develop projects in the township.

 With annual revenues of just $1 million, Westfall had few options but to file for bankruptcy.